JSheldon3488/Ultimate-Tic-Tac-Toe/README.md

     3. Write unit tests for the ultimate engine (done 100% Coverage)

-    4. Rewrite unit tests for the individual TTTengine (board inside ultimate board)
+    4. Rewrite unit tests for the individual TTTengine (done 100% Coverage)

-    5. Create an engine interface that my engines implement (and extend because subtle differences between the two)
+    5. Create an engine interface that my engines implement

-    6. Create Main Menu Sceen and End of Game Sceen
+    6. Create Main Menu Sceen and End of Game Sceen (Needs to look better)

     7. Refactor